What Does Sh Stand For In Baseball

 Conclusion

-In summary, "SH" in baseball represents the sacrifice hit, a strategic play where a batter intentionally bunts the ball to advance runners, accepting their own out to improve the team's scoring position.
+To keep it short, "SH" in baseball represents the sacrifice hit, a strategic play where a batter intentionally bunts the ball to advance runners, accepting their own out to improve the team's scoring position.
 While its usage has evolved with modern analytics, the sacrifice hit remains a fundamental tactic, symbolizing team play and strategic thinking.